Asia - Pacific

 • Pakistani Premier Shehbaz Sharif accuses India of 'spreading terrorism in the region through its proxies'

-At least 12 people were killed and 27 others injured in a suicide attack outside a court complex in the capital Islamabad on Thursday, Pakistan's Interior Minister Mohsin Naqvi confirmed.
+At least 12 people were killed Tuesday and 27 injured in a suicide attack outside a court complex in Islamabad, according to Pakistan's Interior Minister Mohsin Naqvi.

 The blast occurred in the parking area of the Judicial Complex.

-Security sources told Anadolu that the bodies of the 12 victims, most of them civilians, were taken to a local hospital, and others were transferred for emergency treatment.
+Security sources told Anadolu that the bodies of the 12 victims, most of them civilians, were taken to a hospital and others were transferred for emergency treatment.

 Police and emergency teams cordoned off the area and launched an investigation.